Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpipe_streaming_azure_eventhubs/getting_started_with_snowpipe_streaming_azure_eventhubs.md

 ![](assets/rg.png)

 #### 2. Create an Event Hub in the resource group
-Go to the resource group, and click `+ Create` tab to create an Event hub by following this [Azure doc](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-create) to create an Event Hub.
+Go to the newly created resource group, and click `+ Create` tab to create an event hub by following this [Azure doc](https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-create).
 Select the `Standard` [pricing tier](https://azure.microsoft.com/en-us/pricing/details/event-hubs/) to use Apache Kafka.
 Make sure that you select public access to the Event Hub in the networking setting.

 See below sample screen capture for reference, here we have created a namespace called `SnowflakeTest`.

 ![](assets/eventhubs.png)

 ### 3. Create a Linux virtual machine
-In the same resource group, create a Linux virtual machine by following this [doc](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/deploying_rhel_8_on_microsoft_azure/assembly_deploying-a-rhel-image-as-a-virtual-machine-on-microsoft-azure_cloud-content-azure#:~:text=attach%20your%20subscriptions.-,The%20subscription%20includes%20the%20Red%20Hat%20product%20cost;%20you%20pay,Hat%20Update%20Infrastructure%20(RHUI).) to create a Linux(Red Hat enterprise) virtual machine in Azure.
-Note that this quickstart guide was written using scripts based on the RedHat syntax, optionally you can also select Ubuntu or other Linux distributions but will need to modify the scripts.
+In the same resource group, create a Linux(Red Hat enterprise) virtual machine by following this [doc](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu).
+Choose `Redhat Enterprise` as the image.
+Note that this quickstart guide was written using scripts based on the RedHat syntax, optionally you can select Ubuntu or other Linux distributions but will need to modify the scripts.

-Make sure that you also allow ssh access to the VM in the network rule setting.
+Also make sure that you allow ssh access to the VM in the network rule setting.

+Download and save the private key for use in the next step.

 Once the VM is provisioned, we will then use it to run the Kafka connector with Snowpipe streaming SDK and the producer.